 - Previously passed loved ones are reaching out from the spirit world

-- Angels have come to retrieve your loved from this world
+- Angels have come to retrieve your loved one from this world

 Types of Hallucinations Before Death